-During 2019, the Company generated \$68.1 million of cash from financing activities compared to \$60.8 million used in 2018.
+During 2020, the Company generated \$27.0 million of cash from financing activities compared to \$9.2 million used in 2019.
 The year-over-year changes are primarily driven by activities related to alternative finance projects that are described in operating activities above.
-The increase in cash generated from financing activities in the current year was primarily a result of the repayment in-full of \$76.5 million of non-recourse project financing in 2018 related to the completion of the Avenir Centre project.
-In addition, proceeds from non-recourse project financing was \$48.1 million higher than 2018 as the OPP Modernization Phase 2 project progresses through construction, compared to the completion of the Avenir Centre in the first half of 2018.
+The increase in cash generated from financing activities in the current quarter was as a result of the higher proceeds of \$14.2 million of non-recourse project financing, and an increase in loans and borrowings of \$5.5 million.